Επεκτείνετε τις δραστηριότητες σας στο εξωτερικό σε τρία βήματα

 Capital gains from the sale of property are generally taxed at 20% as part of ordinary income, at a minimum of 3% of the selling price.
 The sale of a resident company's share is taxed at 10%.

-Capital gains derived from the disposal of immovable property generally are subject to a 20% tax, same as those derived from the disposal of shares.
+Capital gains derived from the disposal of immovable property generally are subject to a 20% tax, the same as those derived from the disposal of shares.
 Capital gains derived from the disposal of a residence used as principal residence for at least six years are exempt from taxation.

 Municipal tax is levied at a rate of 10.5% of the rental value of real estate assets situated within urban districts, and 6.5% of the rental value of real estate assets in peripheral zones of urban districts.